jdolan-exalink/ScadaPRO2/doc/DOCKER_DEPLOYMENT.md

-# 🏭 SCADA Pro - Deployment & Integration Guide
+# 🏭 ScadaPRO2 - Deployment & Integration Guide

 > **Integrated Backend + Frontend Stack with Docker Compose**

-This document describes how to deploy the complete SCADA Pro system with the unified `docker-compose.yml`.
+This document describes how to deploy the complete ScadaPRO2 system with the unified `docker-compose.yml`.

 ## 📋 Table of Contents